 What If Stretching Doesn't Do the Trick?

-You may find yourself to be one of the rare people who is unable to achieve the necessary rotation, even after continued stretching.
+You may discover that you are one of the rare golfers who cannot achieve the necessary external rotation, even after weeks of dedicated stretching.

 Fear not.
-You can still make great contact and have a fantastic swing!
+You can still make excellent contact, hit the ball solidly, and develop a fantastic golf swing!

-However, it will require a small compensation, which I'll cover in the video.
+However, it will require a small compensation in your wrist mechanics, which I will cover in detail in the video.

 (I know, I know.
 I told you earlier that compensations are bad.
-But in this case, it's a good idea, and a small one is better than a big one.)
+But in this case, a controlled, minor adjustment is far better than the large, unpredictable compensation that a flying elbow forces you to make.)

-If you have been working hard on the backswing, but your results seem to be stagnant, this video may be just what you need to break through and achieve the positions you've been chasing.
+If you have been working hard on the backswing but your results seem stuck, this video may be the breakthrough you need to finally achieve the connected positions you have been chasing.
+You can also get a free AI golf lesson for real-time feedback on your trail elbow position during live practice.

 Check it out now!